Table of Contents

 Pathophysiology

-- Amyloidosis is a rare disease characterized by the deposition of insoluble misfolded proteins in various tissues and organs
+- Amyloidosis is a rare and heterogeneous group of disorders that is characterized by the deposition of abnormally folded proteins (Acta Haematol 2020;143:322)

-- Key event in the development of AL amyloidosis is the change in the secondary or tertiary structure of an abnormal monoclonal light chain, which results in unstable conformation
+- A key event in the development of AL amyloidosis is the change in the secondary or tertiary structure of an abnormal monoclonal light chain, which results in an unstable conformation

 - This conformational change is responsible for abnormal folding of the light chain, rich in β leaves, which assemble into monomers that stack together to form amyloid fibrils (Orphanet J Rare Dis 2012;7:54)

-- Amyloid fibril Congo red complex demonstrates green birefringence owing to the parallel alignment of dye molecules along the β pleated sheath
+- Amyloid fibril Congo red complex demonstrates green birefringence owing to the parallel alignment of dye molecules along the β pleated sheet

 Clinical features

-- Mostly used for systemic or localized amyloidosis, such as AL amyloid seen in plasma cell dyscrasias, AA amyloid associated with inflammatory conditions, Aβ amyloid fibrils in Alzheimer disease and TTR amyloidosis due to either familial gene mutation or wild type protein, formerly called senile amyloidosis
+- Congo red stain is mostly used for systemic or localized amyloidosis, such as AL amyloid seen in clonal proliferation plasma cell dyscrasias, AA amyloid associated with inflammatory conditions, Aβ amyloid fibrils in Alzheimer disease and TTR amyloidosis due to either familial gene mutation or wild type protein (formerly called senile amyloidosis)

-- Amyloids can be detected in the kidney, liver, heart, brain and other organs
+- Amyloids can be detected in the kidney, liver, heart, central nervous system, peripheral nervous system, autonomic nervous system, skin and other organs

 Interpretation